beuaaa/pywinauto_recorder/README.rst

 #####

 Two transparent icons are displayed at the top left of the screen:
  - the first icon corresponds to Record/Pause mode.
-Press ALT+r to switch.
+Press CTRL+ALT+r to switch.
  - the second icon displays a green bar at each iteration of the loop.
 It allows you to see how fast the loop is running.

 More explanations